Cores for Piecewise-Deterministic Markov Processes used in Markov Chain Monte Carlo: Introduction

 \section{Introduction}

 Markov chain Monte Carlo (MCMC) is a widely-applied class of algorithms which use Markov chains to sample from a probability distribution.
-For example, they are used for Bayesian inference in machine learning \cite{SMCMIP,article,Freitas2000SequentialMC,Ghahramaniarticle, MCMCRevolution} and play an important role in the simulation of molecular dynamics and statistical physics \cite{APSTPH,MDsimulation,doi:10.1063/1.4929529, Nishikawa_2016}.\\ Recently, a new class of MCMC algorithms came up \cite{Monmarch,PDMCMC,BPSwork} which are based on so-called piecewise-deterministic Markov processes (PDMPs) \cite{DAVIS}.
+For example, they are used for Bayesian inference in machine learning \cite{SMCMIP,article,Freitas2000SequentialMC,Ghahramaniarticle, MCMCRevolution} and play an important role in the simulation of molecular dynamics and statistical physics \cite{APSTPH,MDsimulation,doi:10.1063/1.4929529, Nishikawa_2016}.\\ Recently, a new class of MCMC algorithms came up \cite{Monmarch,PDMCMC,BPSwork} which are based on so-called Piecewise-deterministic Markov Processes (PDMPs) \cite{DAVIS}.
 Their common idea is to construct a time-continuous Markov process which evolves deterministically up to a certain time but is interrupted at random times by random jumps.
-Similar to classical MCMC algorithms, we can use PDMPs to sample from a target distribution by designing the deterministic dynamics and the jump mechanism in such a way that the target distribution is an invariant distribution of the PDMP.
-Among those recently proposed piecewise-deterministic MCMC schemes are the Bouncy Particle Sampler (BPS) \cite{BPSwork}, the Zig-Zag Process \cite{bierkens2016zigzag}, the Randomized Hamiltonian Monte Carlo method (RHMC)\cite{RHMCintro} and their variations \cite{wu2017generalized,PDMCMC}.\\ Despite their empirical success \cite{bierkens2016zigzag,PDMCMC}, these algorithms are not well understood yet.
-As there is no closed form of their Markov semi-group $P_t$, the analysis of these algorithms is mainly based on their generator $\mathcal{L}$ \cite{DAVIS}.
+Similiar to classical MCMC algorithms, we can use PDMPs to sample from a target distribution by designing the deterministic dynamics and the jump mechanism in a way such that the target distribution is an invariant distribution of the PDMP.
+Among those recently proposed piecewise-deterministic MCMC schemes are the Bouncy Particle Sampler (BPS) \cite{BPSwork}, the Zig-Zag process \cite{bierkens2016zigzag}, the Randomized Hamiltonian Monte Carlo method (RHMC)\cite{RHMCintro}, and their variations \cite{wu2017generalized,PDMCMC}.\\ Despite their empirical success \cite{bierkens2016zigzag,PDMCMC}, these algorithms and their corresponding PDMPs are not well understood yet.
+As there is no closed form of the Markov semi-group $P_t$, analysis of these algorithms is mainly based on their generator $\mathcal{L}$ \cite{DAVIS}.
 However, the functions $f:\Rd\to\Reals$ of the domain $\text{dom}(\mathcal{L})$ of $\mathcal{L}$ often lack properties such as differentiability, boundedness or compact support.
 This makes mathematical analysis hard and technical.
 Even to give a rigorous proof of the invariance of the target distribution under the Markov process - a fundamental property for their applicability - can often be laborious \cite{RHMCintro,Monmarch}.\\ The goal of this work is to help out here: we give sufficient conditions for the PDMP to be a Feller process and for the generator $\mathcal{L}$ to admit the space $C_c^\infty(\Rd)$ of compactly supported, infinitely differentiable functions as a core.
 This simplifies analysis significantly.
 For example, it follows that infinitesimal invariance of a probability measure on $C_c^\infty(\Rd)$ immediately implies invariance and we can equivalently characterize a PDMP process via martingale problems on $C_c^\infty(\Rd)$.
-With this work, we therefore hope to provide a useful tool to make further progress in the rigorous analysis of these algorithms.\\ This work is structured as follows.
-We give a brief definition of PDMPs on $\Rd$ in \cref{sec:definition}.
-In \cref{sec:Jabobi}, we prove a new "Gronwall-Jacobi inequality", which provides the basis for the following sections.
-In \cref{sec:Feller}, we prove that PDMPs are Feller processes under assumptions typically satisfied in MCMC settings.
-In \cref{sec:main_result}, we present the main result of this work.
-In \cref{sec:examples}, we show that our results can be used to study the afore-mentioned MCMC schemes under weak assumptions.
-Using the example of infinitesimal invariance and martingale problems, we finally show in \cref{sec:applications} how the results of this work can be applied.
+With this work, we therefore hope to provide a useful tool for other researchers to make further progress in the rigorous analysis of these algorithms and their stochastic processes.\\ This work is structured as follows.
+In \cref{sec:definition}, we define PDMPs on $\Rd$, the basic concept of this work.
+In \cref{sec:Jabobi}, we prove a new inequality for the "Jacobian" of PDMPs, which provides the basis for the following sections.
+In \cref{sec:Feller}, we prove that PDMPs are Feller under assumptions typically satisfied in MCMC settings.
+In \cref{sec:main_result}, we combine these results to the main theorem of this work identifying $C_c^\infty(\Rd)$ as a core of PDMPs under reasonable assumptions.
+In \cref{sec:examples}, we show how our result can be applied to popular MCMC schemes.
+Finally, we show in \cref{sec:applications} how our results can be applied in the analysis of MCMC algorithms.